 Put baby in carrier front facing: Safety guidelines

 When placing your little one in the put baby in carrier front facing position, the most important thing is safety.
 Many parents think that the baby gets more pleasure if they are placed facing forward, but it is important to follow some precautions.
 It is very important to keep an eye on the baby’s neck strength, correct posture, and open airway.
-If you don’t check regularly, your baby may suddenly get tired or overexcited and become uncomfortable.
-Therefore, it is important to understand these things before using the put baby in carrier front facing.
-In addition, you can find out When Can Baby Sit in Stroller? — This blog has a lot of useful information about front sitting.
+Check on your baby frequently, keep fabric away from the face, and be extra cautious with infants under 4 months, who have higher suffocation risk in some sling positions (AAP/HealthyChildren, updated 2025-04-11, summarizing CPSC warnings).
+Source.
+For more stroller timing details, you can also read When Can Baby Sit in Stroller?

 Neck risks and breathing problems